Savannah Guthrie to return to ‘Today’ on April 6 as ‘part of my purpose’ in search for her mom

 “I think there’s, like, this helpless feeling,” Kotb said when she began substituting for Guthrie last month.
 “I mean, we’re all so close with her, and we all want to help her.”

-Although the taped interview with Kotb is Guthrie’s first appearance on the show since the abduction, she returned to Studio 1A in New York on March 5 after the morning program was over for an off-camera expression of gratitude to her colleagues.
+Although the taped interview with Kotb is Savannah Guthrie’s first appearance on the show since the abduction, Guthrie returned to Studio 1A in New York on March 5 after the morning program was over for an off-camera expression of gratitude to her colleagues.

 “I really wanted to come and see everybody,” Guthrie said in the interview aired Friday.
 “I just love this beautiful place that we call home, where we get to come and be every day.”